Madisonkanna/Arcade-Game/README.md

 ## How to use the controls
 Use the arrow keys to move left, right, forward or backward.

-To see the demo of the game:
-https://madisonkanna.github.io/Arcade-Game/
+To play the game, either download these files and open index.html on your computer, or simply cick this link: https://madisonkanna.github.io/Arcade-Game/